Update: As I suggested, the offer is no longer available and was pulled soon, so I’ve removed the links from the post.

 So you’re unlikely to get matched to the 75,000 point offer if you recently applied for the 50,000 point offer.
 But it doesn’t hurt to ask!

-Risk of Applying for the Business Gold Rewards Card
+Risk of Applying for The Business Gold Rewards Card From American Express OPEN

-In my previous experience, feedback from readers, and folks on this FlyerTalk thread, you are more likely to get a Financial Review from American Express by spending on the Business Gold card than on any other card.
+In my previous experience, feedback from readers, and folks on this FlyerTalk thread, you are more likely to get a Financial Review from American Express by spending on The Business Gold Rewards Card from American Express OPEN than on any other card.
 Even legitimate business spending has triggered a financial review.

-My best guess is that American Express is really sensitive to high volume of spending on the Business Gold charge card and a sudden ramp up in spending on the card leads to a financial review.
+My best guess is that American Express is really sensitive to high volume of spending on this card and a sudden ramp up in spending on the card leads to a financial review.
 But this is only a guess.

 All your American Express credit cards are suspended during an American Express financial review and you usually have to fax in a form allowing American Express to review your tax information and sometimes send them your bank statements.
 I don’t enjoy this, but see this as the cost of doing business with American Express and partaking in their credit card offers.
 And I do think it is prudent for a bank to verify the income of people to whom they lend money.